13 SEO Strategies to Steal Google Featured Snippets

 How to Steal Featured Snippets

-You’re now presented with every keyword your website ranks for that also includes a featured snippet in the search results.
+This will give you every keyword your website ranks for that also includes a featured snippet in the search results.

 You’ll also see that there’s a small quotation mark next to some of these keywords – that means you already own this featured snippet.
 You can dig into these examples from your own site and analyze what you’ve done right.